 About Mel Wilson

-I have been a decorator for the past 10 years after leaving a successful 21 year hairdressing career.
+I have been a decorator for over years after leaving a successful 21 year hairdressing career.

 I love building a relationship with clients and bringing their vision to life.
 I have worked for a couple of display home companies, commercial projects, builders and private clients.
 My job can be big or small depending on the project.
 It could be selecting new paint colours for a client or new furniture selection, maybe a new kitchen and bathroom or new lounge cabinetry or larger scale projects from renovations to new home builds and all they involve.